Quick Facts About Older Used Cars

 What to Consider When Buying an Older Car

 While vintage charm and potential lower purchase prices lure some shoppers, critical factors come into play when buying an older car.
-As mentioned above, many of the safety features and technologies we’ve gotten used to in new vehicles weren’t in mainstream cars as recently as 10, 12, or 15 years ago.
-The average age of cars on the road today is 12.6 years.
+As mentioned above, many of the safety features and technologies we’ve grown used to in new vehicles weren’t in mainstream cars as recently as 10, 12, or 15 years ago.
+The average age of cars on the road today is 12.8 years.
 Before you commit, pause to consider what matters most to you.

 Safety